Louise Arbour: Early life and education

 Louise Arbour was born in Montreal, Quebec to Bernard and Rose (née Ravary) Arbour, the owners of a hotel chain.
 She attended convent school, during which time her parents divorced.
 As editor of the school magazine, she earned a reputation for irreverence.

 In 1967, she graduated from Collège Regina Assumpta, and proceeded to the Université de Montréal where she completed an LL.B. with distinction in 1970.
-She became the law clerk for Justice Louis-Philippe Pigeon of the Supreme Court of Canada in 1971–72 while completing graduate studies at the Faculty of Law (Civil Section) of the University of Ottawa.
+She was a law clerk for Justice Louis-Philippe Pigeon of the Supreme Court of Canada from 1971–1972 while completing graduate studies at the Faculty of Law (Civil Section) of the University of Ottawa.
 This is where she met her long time common-law partner Larry Taman, with whom she lived for 27 years.
 In a 2014 interview, Arbour named the move from Quebec to Ontario as the "biggest hurdle [she] had to overcome to succeed in [her] career," as her entire education had been in French.

-She was called to the Bar of Quebec in 1971 and to the Law Society of Upper Canada in 1977.
+She was called to the Bar of Quebec in 1971 and the Law Society of Upper Canada in 1977.

 Personal life

 She has three adult children: Emilie, Patrick and Catherine.
-Her daughter Emilie Taman was a NDP candidate in the 2015 Canadian election in the electoral district of Ottawa—Vanier.
+Her daughter Emilie Taman was an NDP candidate in the 2015 Canadian election in the electoral district of Ottawa—Vanier.
 Emilie also was a candidate for the NDP in the 2017 by-election and 2019 general election.
 She also has three grandchildren.
-Louise's son-in-law (common law spouse to Emilie Taman) is noted Ottawa criminal lawyer Michael Spratt, who was named one of Canadas top 25 most influential lawyers in 2020 and is a partner at the Ottawa criminal law firm AGP LLP.

-Louise is a member of the Global Commission on Drug Policy and of the International Commission Against the Death Penalty.
+Arbour is a member of the Global Commission on Drug Policy and of the International Commission Against the Death Penalty.

 Legal career

 Canada

 From 1972–73, Arbour was research officer for the Law Reform Commission of Canada.
-She then taught at Osgoode Hall Law School, York University, first as a Lecturer (1974), then as Assistant Professor (1975), Associate Professor (1977-87), and finally as Associate Professor and Associate Dean (1987).
-She was Vice-President of the Canadian Civil Liberties Association until her appointment to the Supreme Court of Ontario (High Court of Justice) in 1987 and to the Court of Appeal for Ontario in 1990.
+She then taught at Osgoode Hall Law School, York University, first as a Lecturer (1974), then as Assistant Professor (1975), Associate Professor (1977–1987), and finally as Associate Professor and Associate Dean (1987).
+She was vice-president of the Canadian Civil Liberties Association until her appointment to the Supreme Court of Ontario (High Court of Justice) in 1987 and to the Court of Appeal for Ontario in 1990.
 In 1995, Arbour was appointed as President of a Commission of Inquiry, under the Inquiries Act, for the purpose of investigating and reporting on events at the Prison for Women in Kingston, Ontario, following allegations by prisoners of abuse.
 The inquiry resulted in the publication of the Arbour Report.

 The Hague

 In 1996, at Richard Goldstone's recommendation, Arbour was appointed as his replacement as Chief Prosecutor of the International Criminal Tribunal for Rwanda in Arusha, and of the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague.
 She indicted then-Serbian President Slobodan Milošević for war crimes, the first time a serving head of State was called to account before an international court.
+Arbour declined to investigate any potential NATO war crimes, stating that "I accept the assurances given by NATO leaders that they intend to conduct their operations in the Federal Republic of Yugoslavia in full compliance with international humanitarian law".